aneasystone/github-trending/README.md

 ## Javascript

+* 【2023-01-09】[buildspace / buildspace-projects](https://github.com/buildspace/buildspace-projects) - The home of our open-source projects.
+* 【2023-01-09】[miroslavpejic85 / mirotalkwebrtc](https://github.com/miroslavpejic85/mirotalkwebrtc) - 🛠A self-hosted MiroTalk's WebRTC rooms scheduler server.
+* 【2023-01-09】[jucasoliveira / terminalGPT](https://github.com/jucasoliveira/terminalGPT) - Get GPT like chatGPT on your terminal
+* 【2023-01-09】[4ian / GDevelop](https://github.com/4ian/GDevelop) - 🎮Open-source, cross-platform game engine designed to be used by everyone.
+* 【2023-01-09】[Tablane / tablane](https://github.com/Tablane/tablane) - Tablane is a workspace that adapts to your needs.
+It's as minimal or as powerful as you need it to be.
 * 【2023-01-08】[eguatech / egua](https://github.com/eguatech/egua) - Linguagem de programação em português, simples e moderna
 * 【2023-01-08】[upgundecha / howtheysre](https://github.com/upgundecha/howtheysre) - A curated collection of publicly available resources on how technology and tech-savvy organizations around the world practice Site Reliability Engineering (SRE)
 * 【2023-01-07】[auth0 / node-jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) - JsonWebToken implementation for node.js http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html